Changes To Walt Disney World Park Tickets – Introducing the Interactive Date-Based Calendar

 - Eight Day Tickets – May be used on any 8 days within a 12 day period

 - Nine Day Tickets – May be used on any 9 days within a 13 day period

 - Ten Day Tickets – May be used on any 10 days within a 14 day period

 For an additional charge, Guests can also select a flexible date option.

 With this option, Guests can begin their vacation at any time before December 31, 2019, without needing to choose dates ahead of time.
 Once you redeem one ticket, the remainder must be redeemed within 14 days.

 How will this change your vacation planning?

-The new interactive calendar will give Guests the opportunity to easily see the lowest-priced days, from now until December 2019.
+The interactive calendar gives Guests the opportunity to easily see the lowest-priced days, from now until December 2019.
 If you have a little flexibility in your schedule, this could mean saving a little bit of money.

-What’s even better is what the calendar isn’t saying.
+But, what’s even better is what the calendar isn’t saying.
 We all know that Disney will lower Prices during times Guests aren’t usually traveling.

 If you’ve been traveling to Disney for some time, you’re probably used to changes in Pricing.
 While frustrating, it’s inevitable that the same Tickets you bought last year will cost you more this year.
 It’s just the way it is.